uom-resquant/modelling_book/docs/new_week_9_categorical_variables.md

 ##        Minimum expected frequency: 600.6074
 ```

-In order to understand odds ratios and relative risk it is important to understand risks and odds first.
+In order to understand odds ratios and relative risk, it is important to understand risks and odds first.
 The **risk** is simply the probability of the "outcome" we are concerned about (i.e., victimisation).
-So the risk of victimisation for urban dwellers is simply the number of victimised urban dwellers (1945) divided by the total number of urban dwellers (8702).
+So, the risk of victimisation for urban dwellers is simply the number of victimised urban dwellers (1945) divided by the total number of urban dwellers (8702).
 This is .2235.
 Similarly, we can look at the risk of victimisation for people living in rural areas: the number of victimised countryside residents (413) divided by the total number of residents in rural areas (2974).
 This is .1388.
 The **relative risk** is simply the ratio of these two risks.
 In this case, this yields 1.60.
 This suggests that urban dwellers are 1.60 times more likely to be victimised than people who live in rural areas.

 The **odds**, on the other hand, contrast the number of individuals with the outcome with those without the outcome for each of the rows.
-Notice the difference with the risk.
-So the odds of victimisation for urban dwellers equal the number of victimised urban dwellers (1945) by the number of non-victimised urban dwellers (6757).
+Notice the difference compared to risk.
+So, the odds of victimisation for urban dwellers equal the number of victimised urban dwellers (1945) by the number of non-victimised urban dwellers (6757).
 This is .2878.
 There are .2878 victimised urban dwellers for every non-victimised urban dweller.
-And the odds of victimisation for residents of rural areas equal the number of victimised rural residents (413) by the number of non-victimised rural residents (2561).
+The odds of victimisation for residents of rural areas equal the number of victimised rural residents (413) by the number of non-victimised rural residents (2561).
 This is .1612.
 There are .1612 victimised rural residents for every non-victimised rural resident.

 The **odds ratio** is the ratio of these two odds.
-So the odds ratio of victimisation for urban dwellers to rural residents is the odds of victimisation for urban dwellers (.2878) divided by the odds of victimisation for rural residents (.1612).
+So, the odds ratio of victimisation for urban dwellers to rural residents is the odds of victimisation for urban dwellers (.2878) divided by the odds of victimisation for rural residents (.1612).
 This yields 1.78.
 This means that the odds of victimisation are almost 1.78 times higher for urban dwellers than for residents in rural areas.

 You can use R to obtain the odds ratios directly.
-We can use the `vcd` package we mentioned earlier.
-As before we first create an object with the table and then ask for the ordinary odds ratio using the following code:
+We can use the `vcdExtra` package (which you may need to install and load).
+We first create an object with the table and then ask for the ordinary odds ratio using the following code:

 ```r